mebens/blackbulletiv.github.com/_posts/2011-06-30-lua-metatables-tutorial.md

 t = t * 2 -- { 1, 2, 3, 1, 2, 3 }
 {% endhighlight %}

 This allows us to create a new table with the original replicated a certain amount of times using the multiplication operator.
-As you can tell the corresponding key for multiplication is `__mul`; unlike `__index` and `__newindex` the keys for operators can only contain functions.
+As you can tell, the corresponding key for multiplication is `__mul`; unlike `__index` and `__newindex` the keys for operators can only contain functions.
 The first parameter these functions always receive is the target table, and then the value on the right hand side (except for the unary `-` which has the key of `__unm`).
-Here's a list of the operators:
+Here's a list of the supported operators:

 * `__add`: Addition (`+`)
 * `__sub`: Subtraction (`-`)